 Bronzelicious Bathroom and Radiators

-These items shouldn’t really be last on the list at all, but something has to be so let’s go with we’re saving the best til shall we?
-Any build is only as good as the finishes overlaid onto it’s bones, whether it’s ‘the build is the finish’ or ‘isn’t the finish spectacular’.
-Although Yehuda and Naomi have UFH throughout the kitchen extension, radiators are still needed in the existing house and at the transitional areas and plain white rads just didn’t cut the mustard.
+These items shouldn’t really be last on the list at all, but unfortunately something has to be so let’s go with we’re saving the best til shall we?!
+Any build is only ever as good as the finishes overlaid onto it’s bones, whether it’s ‘the build is the finish’ with oodles of raw materials or ‘isn’t the finish spectacular’ with lots of wonderful products covering the building materials.
+Although Yehuda and Naomi have UFH throughout the kitchen extension, radiators are still needed in both the existing house and at the transitional areas – plain white rads just didn’t cut the mustard.
 We sourced some Windsor metallic bronze radiators from the Best Heating UK and they work brilliantly.
 I’ve used these on other client jobs too and everyone has always been delighted with them.

 Not only did the rads wing their way to us from the Best Heating but their sister site The Big Bathroom Shop came up trumps with bronze bathroom fittings, shower and taps, a range called Milano Elizabeth.
 The brushed metallic finish is just lovely against the Verdigris and Carnaby Sunset tiles.
 Affordable design, well priced and good quality.
 Super job Big Bathroom Shop!